daniele-sforza/arcade-game/README.md

 Every time the player reaches the water the Wins counter is incremented by 1.

+3 type of gems appearing randomly can be collected during the game:

+- Green gem gives you 10 points
+- Blue gem gives you 30 points
+- Orange gem gives you 60 points

 The player has 3 lives.
 Every time he collides with an enemy a life is lost.

 When all lives are lost the game ends with a dialog showing the score.